facebookresearch/RAM/projects/rllm/README.md

 More details can be found in the [full technical report](https://arxiv.org/abs/2603.18886).

 ## Citation
-If you use our training data or benchmark in your own work, please also cite with the following BibTex entry:
+To reference the work in this blog post, please use the following BibTex entry:
 ```
 @article{principia2026,
   title={Reasoning over mathematical objects: on-policy reward modeling and test time aggregation},